Short Sales & Foreclosure

 Short sales are a useful foreclosure alternative, which allows you to sell your home for less than the full payoff.
 Our office closes these transactions routinely, and will work with your real estate agent to ensure a quick and easy closing.
 We can handle everything, from contract to closing.

-The Law Office of L. Bruce Swiren, P.A., in Central Florida, can help draft the contract you sign with the buyer, submit the contract to your bank and negotiate the terms of the short sale with the bank, and close the transaction right in our office.
+The Law Office of Swiren Law Firm, P.A., in Central Florida, can help draft the contract you sign with the buyer, submit the contract to your bank and negotiate the terms of the short sale with the bank, and close the transaction right in our office.

 Negotiating with your lender to modify your loan.
 Modification can take the form of reduced interest rates, deferred payments, principal reduction, or some combination of those and other options.
 The goal of modification is to help you keep your home.
 Call our office today to speak with an attorney about modifying your loan.

 The Federal Home Affordable Modification Program (HAMP) and Home Affordable Foreclosure Alternatives Program (HAFA) are promising avenues for helping modify a loan or complete a short sale.

 HAMP is one of the first homeowner assistance programs, and it helps you modify your loan by setting the guidelines on qualification for a loan modification.
 The government also provides a stipend to the lender as an incentive to modify the loan.